Initiation Phase

 Setting the Tone

-Collaborative spirit: SiD is fundamentally a team sport.
+Collaborative spirit: SiD is a team sport.
 Establish norms for open communication, constructive disagreement, and shared ownership of outcomes.